erdaboss99/MI-ASSIGNMENT/README.md

-"A mesterséges intelligencia alapjai ea." assignment.
+This assignment is made for "A mesterséges intelligencia alapjai ea." course.